azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    GAI -InfoType AttestationInfo -SubscriptionId <SubscriptionId>
    ```

-4. Open csv generated at the end of command execution.
-It will show expiry period column for attestated column, you will find it to set to 60 days from
+4. Open csv or detail log file generated  at the end of command execution.
+It will show expiry period column for attested column.

    ![Controls attestation expiry override](../Images/07_Custom_Policy_AttestationExpiryReport.png)

-#### 2. Add attestation expiry period at perticular control in SVT
+#### 2. Update attestation expiry period for particular control in SVT

-Steps for customizing perticular control attestation expiry is similar to
+Steps for customizing particular control attestation expiry is similar to

 i) Copy the Storage.json from the AzSK installation to your org-policy folder

    Source location: "%userprofile%\Documents\WindowsPowerShell\Modules\AzSK\<version>\Framework\Configurations\SVT\Services\Storage.json"

-   Destination location: Policy config folder in local
+   Destination location: Policy config folder in local (D:\ContosoPolicies\Config)

 ii) Remove everything except the ControlID, the Id and add property "AttestationExpiryPeriodInDays"  so that the final JSON looks like the below.